amandewatnitrr/project-chatbot-101/Notes/chapter-01.md

   - CNN for Text Recognition (Classification): It is a pretty good example of DNLP model.
 This method uses Neural Networks for Text recognition and hence used for text processing.
 So, the way it works is, the words are transformed into matrix and that's done through an operation called embedding of words.
 And then once they are in a matrix, same principles that apply to image processing using CNNs are applied here.
 Then they are pooled, max pooled and min pooled their smaple abd then they're flattened and then we have the prediction.

+#### End-to-End Deep Learning Models

+- The reason why we are diving into this area is, it will help us understand why Seq2Seq are actually so good because Seq2Seq models are type of End-to-End Deep learning models.
+- To understand what's a end-to-end deep learning model, consider this example.
+Let's say we have a customer calling to the customer centre, the customer is responded by a Voice-based Chatbot that listens to the user input and processes the speech and converting it into text and than the text query is processed by another ML algorithm and it sends the respond back to the Speech Recognition Model and provides the response to the customer by converting text response to speech.
+This is a pretty good example of end-to-end deep learning model, as it involves use of 2 ML Models, to complete the flow and clearly there's a huge majority that the response might not be correct because, there's a misconnect b'w the 2 ML algorithms used in this case.

+It's not 1 algorithm doing all the thing, and there are 2 algorithms with it's training happening seprately, we will run into problems, not nessecarily all the time, but it does happen quite sometime.

 </p>
 </strong>